pantrypoints/sp/content/en/research/hume/religion/part-10.md

 {{< /l >}}

+{{< r a="Demea" >}}
-The people, indeed, replied DEMEA, are sufficiently convinced of this great and melancholy truth.
+The people are convinced of this great and melancholy truth.
 The miseries of life; the unhappiness of man; the general corruptions of our nature; the unsatisfactory enjoyment of pleasures, riches, honours; these phrases have become almost proverbial in all languages.
 And who can doubt of what all men declare from their own immediate feeling and experience?
+{{< /r >}}

 {{< l a="Philo" >}}
 In this point, the learned are perfectly agreed with the vulgar; and in all letters, sacred and profane, the topic of human misery has been insisted on with the most pathetic eloquence that sorrow and melancholy could inspire.
 The poets, who speak from sentiment, without a system, and whose testimony has therefore the more authority, abound in images of this nature.

 From Homer down to Dr. Young, the whole inspired tribe have ever been sensible, that no other representation of things would suit the feeling and observation of each individual.
 {{< /l >}}

-As to authorities, replied DEMEA, you need not seek them.
+{{< r a="Demea" >}}
+You do not need to seek authorities.

 Look round this library of CLEANTHES.

-I shall venture to affirm, that, except authors of particular sciences, such as chemistry or botany, who have no occasion to treat of human life, there is scarce one of those innumerable writers, from whom the sense of human misery has not, in some passage or other, extorted a complaint and confession of it.
+Except for authors of particular sciences, such as chemistry or botany, who have no occasion to treat of human life, there is scarce one of those innumerable writers, from whom the sense of human misery has not, in some passage or other, extorted a complaint and confession of it.
 At least, the chance is entirely on that side; and no one author has ever, so far as I can recollect, been so extravagant as to deny it.
+{{< /r >}}

 {{< l a="Philo" >}}